Signal from Structure: Exploiting Submodular Upper Bounds in Generative Flow Networks: Submodular Upper Bounds

 \subsection{Generating Upper Bounds}

-Consider terminating state $x\in\mathcal X$, intermediate state $s \subset x$, and action $a$ such that $a \in x$, but $a\not\in s$.
-We denote $p_{x,a} := x \setminus \{a\}$ the \emph{parent} of terminating state $x$ from which element $a$ is removed and note that since $|x| = C, \forall x\in\mathcal{X}$, there are $C$ parents per terminating state.
-We observe that the states $p_{x,a}$ and $s \cup \{a\}$ cannot be encountered in the same trajectory.
-Therefore, computing an upper bound (Property~\ref{obs:subo}) require sampling at least a \emph{pair of trajectories }from $\mathcal{T}$.
+We denote $p_{x,a} := x \setminus \{a\}$ the \emph{parent} of terminating state $x$ from which element $a$ is removed.
+Note that since $|x| = C, \forall x\in\mathcal{X}$, there are $C$ parents per terminating state.
+Computing an upper bound on $R(x)$ (Property~\ref{obs:subo}), given that $x$ has never been visited, requires prior observations of rewards in a parent state $p_{x,a}$, some intermediate state $s \subset p_{x,a}$, and \textit{complementary} state $s \cup \{a\}$.
+Since states $p_{x,a}$ and $s \cup \{a\}$ cannot be encountered in the same trajectory, computing $\operatorname{UB}(x)$ requires at least two prior trajectories .
+Up to three trajectories can be combined to generate an upper bound (one for each required state).
+To simplify the analysis, we limit ourselves to upper bounds arising strictly from trajectory pairs instead of triplets.
 We establish the criteria for these trajectories in the following definitions.